 - Stretch yer neck out, always looks great, think Tyra Banks.

 - Lads, put the weight on the back foot from time to time.
 Shoulders back – this will really help the nerves.
 And remember on the day to check your pockets for bulky items such as smart-phones and wallets.

 - Watch your hands, for women, soft and graceful movements.
 Use the back of your fingernails to trace your dress until you find a couple of poses that is comfortable.
 Lads, fix your cuff-links, pinch the inside of your coat lightly, fix your suit whilst looking in the mirror.
 And you’ll find a few poses that you might like too.

 What is the biggest mistake a couple can make when it comes to their Wedding Photography?

 Then there’s “I’m showing too much cleavage” and “stray hairs or fringe problems”.
-I can only photo-shop so much and when it comes to unposed natural photos, it’s even more difficult to discretely tell the bride or groom that something might need to be “done”.
+I can only photoshop so much and when it comes to unopposed natural photos.
+It’s even more difficult to discreetly tell the bride or groom that something might need to be “done”.

 As for the lads, if you’re shaving (I personally like a half days growth) then figure out when’s the best time for you to shave so that your skin won’t look raw or come out in a rash.

 What’s the best piece of advice you can give a couple on their Wedding Day?